Canva vs Adobe Express: Which Design Tool Should You Actually Use?

 Canva offers 250,000+ templates on the free plan and over 610,000 on Pro.
 They cover everything: social media posts, presentations, documents, logos, business cards, YouTube thumbnails, Instagram stories, resumes, invoices, and even products you can print with Canva Print.

 The variety is genuinely impressive.
 Need a pitch deck template?
 There are thousands.
 Instagram carousel?
 Hundreds of options.
-The templates are also pretty modern - they don't look like they were designed in 2015.
+The templates are also pretty modern - they don't look like they were designed recent years.

 Adobe Express Templates